 If I had to describe myself in three words, I'd say writing, creativity and connection.
 For 20+ years, I've created books, cards and other products to help you share your feelings and connect with those you love.
 With 70+ books and 9 million copies sold, I like to say I write for the “unique everybody.”
 Our stories are all different AND our feelings are a lot the same.
 By sharing my own journey, I invite you to honor your own story, too.
 My biggest hope is that my work is a bridge to the message of your own heart!

 The Story behind my Stories.

 Since I was a young girl, I’ve always loved writing for its ability to make sense of the world around me.
-It’s long been my gift, seen in cards I made as a kid, journals I’ve kept for 30 years, essays adorned with teachers’ praises and chatty letters I sent my parents from afar, now bundled in keepsake boxes.
+It’s long been my gift, seen in cards I made as a kid, journals I’ve kept for 30 years, essays adorned with teachers’ encouragement and chatty letters I sent my parents from afar, now bundled in keepsake boxes.
 Writing helped me understand myself and connect with others.
 That it could be my livelihood was another matter.

 I envied my college pals who made a beeline to their dreams of becoming vets, musicians or accountants.
 Me?
 I changed majors three times, starting in Journalism (right idea but too factual), detouring through Home Economics (inexplicable, really) and landing in business school (why not?).